acorn-io/docs/docs/20-hands-on-with-acorn.md

 acorn volumes rm school.db.db-data
 ```

-We walked through this process manually, but it is possible to delete everything except volumes with a single command:
+We walked through this process manually, but it is possible to delete more aggressively.
+For example, to delete all of the resources in the school app, we can run:

 ```shell
 acorn rm -af school
 ```

+This command will remove the volumes, secrets, and nested Acorns that do not have a job that responds to the `delete` event.
+If your nested Acorn has a job that responds to the `delete` event, then you will need to remove it explicitly.
+This is done so that accidental deletion of persistent data is avoided.

 Caution should be used when deleting everything like this, there isn't a way to recover the data once it is deleted.